rickulland/CoCoIO/README.md

 	My IP Address 		$F  4

-See pg 18 of the WizNet 5100s datasheet for a complete list.

 <B>Socket Registers and Connection Procedure</B>

 Socket registers control up to 4 ethernet connections.
 Socket 0 uses internal addresses $400-$4FF, with the other three starting at $500, $600, and $700.
 We’ll list socket 0 only as we segue into procedural mode.

 Mode Register ($400) – First, define the new socket.
-This register’s lower four bits define the socket type:
+This register’s lower four bits define the socket type, and the upper 3 bits optionally enable certain features:

 	  0  Closed
 	  1  TCP